 You may want to focus your search on financial providers that take into consideration restaurant industry challenges, as they may be more likely to take seasonality into account when determining your rate, rather than denying your application because of it.
 They may also be more permissive of low profit margins, which are standard within the restaurant industry (cite average profit margin) but could be a red flag to a brick-and-mortar financial institution.

-You may also want to explore lenders that you have an existing relationship with, as they will be more invested in your business’s success and expansion.
+You may also want to explore lenders that you have an existing relationship with, or that partner with your service providers, as those lenders and your service providers are likely to be more invested in your business’s success and expansion.
 For example, POS providers, accounting systems (like QuickBooks), and payment processors may be a good choice to partner with for funding, given your existing relationship with them.

 When you have your initial meeting with a potential lender, make sure the interview is going both ways: you should be asking just as much about them as they are about you.
 You need to make sure that this lender is reliable, has a good rapport with other clients, and won’t pull any funny business a few months down the road.